-Count de Buffon (1707-1788) in Histoire Naturelle argued that temperate zones like the Caspian Sea and the Caucasus Mountains were likely areas for the emergence of humans.
-Johann Friedrich Blumenbach (1752-1840) in his book, On the Natural Varieties of Mankind argued that central Asia was the origin of humans.
+Count de Buffon (1707-1788), in Histoire Naturelle, argued that temperate zones like the Caspian Sea and the Caucasus Mountains were likely areas for the emergence of humans.
+Johann Friedrich Blumenbach (1752-1840), in his book, On the Natural Varieties of Mankind, argued that central Asia was the origin of humans.
 He classified five races of humans: Caucasoid, Negroids, Mongoloid, Polynesian, and American.
 Robert Chambers hypothesized that humans evolved in Asia in his Vestiges of the Natural History of Creation (1844).
-Ernst Haeckel in History of Creation (1876), argued that humans evolved in Central Asia.
+Ernst Haeckel, in History of Creation (1876), argued that humans evolved in Central Asia.
 He felt knowledge of origins would allow people to feel closer to nature and away from church dogma.
-Haeckel argued that the Aryans were descendants from Atlantis and Lemuria and Haeckel entertained migration routes of the Lemurians.
+Haeckel argued that the Aryans were descendants of Atlantis and Lemuria, and Haeckel entertained migration routes of the Lemurians.
 He also argued the Aryans were superior to all other races.

 18th Century Theories